irondrive/andromeda-server/README.md

 The install commands are allowed by any user on any interface when required, so it is recommended to have public web access disabled during install.

 #### Database Config
 The `core dbconf` command is used to create database configuration.
 By default, it will return the contents of the file instead of writing it anywhere.
 Using `--outfile` as a flag will instead store the configuration file (`DBConfig.php`) by in the `Andromeda/` folder.
-An alternative output location can be picked by specifying a path/name with `--outfile path`.
-When Andromeda runs it checks its `Andromeda/`, `~/.config/andromeda`, `/usr/local/etc/andromeda` and `/etc/andromeda` in that order for `DBConfig.php`.
+An alternative output filename can be picked by specifying a path/name with `--outfile path`.
+When Andromeda runs it checks its `./Andromeda/`, `~/.config/andromeda/`, `/usr/local/etc/andromeda/` and `/etc/andromeda/` in that order for `DBConfig.php`.

 For example to create and use an SQLite database and save the config file in the default location - `php index.php core dbconf --driver sqlite --dbpath mydata.s3db --outfile`.
 SQLite is only recommended for testing or tiny deployments as it does not support concurrent access.